 The branding takes vintage sweet designs as a reference point.
 Parámetro worked closely with the printer to find the perfect finish, and used spot UV to create a glossy feel, along with colour foils and special Pantone colours.

 “That’s part of what gives the packaging this different and fun feeling,” says Kennedy.
 “Those sort of finishes help the consumer’s mind wander, and make them feel like they’re not just getting chocolate but a complete experience.
 The designs looked to position the brand somewhere between premium chocolate and something a little more approachable,” she continues.

 The process was entirely created by Parámetro and began with hand sketching before moving into Illustrator, with the type based on existing typography that was then customised “to give it the kind of vintage candy, nostalgic feeling”, by adding 3D effects and foil detailing.

-The new designs for RedLeg came about when the brand wanted to celebrate its recognition at industry awards.
-The brief was to showcase the brand’s provenance and Caribbean spice, so was loosely themed around a laid-back, Caribbean beach theme.
+The work above for RedLeg came about when the brand wanted to celebrate its recognition at industry awards.
+The brief was to showcase the brand’s provenance and Caribbean spice with campaign imagery, which was loosely themed around a laid-back, Caribbean beach theme.

 Kyle Wilkinson hand-painted signs with a scripty brush type.
 “It’s popular and on trend at the minute, but it matched the brand and tone they wanted to send out,” he says.
 “We built the set and photographed the type as if it had been painted on the wood.
 They’re keen to capitalise on the trend of brushy script everyone loves; it’s ‘rough around the edges’ type, not too pristine and perfect.”